 on $\partial\Delta$.
 The same manipulation applied to $\frac{\partial r}{\partial w_k}(\,\cdot\,,0)=0$ on $\partial\Delta$ yields

 on $\partial\Delta$ for all $2\leq k\leq n$.
 These identities in turn imply

 and

-Now by considering the Taylor expansion of $\rho$, one easily sees that $\rho$ indeed enjoys the desired property as in \eqref{asy-expansion}.
-Finally, since $\partial D$ is strongly linearly convex near $\partial\Delta\times\{0\}$, the desired inequality \eqref{partial-convexity} follows immediately.
+Now by considering the Taylor expansion of $\rho$, one easily sees that $\rho$ does enjoy the desired property as in \eqref{asy-expansion}.
+Finally, since $\partial D$ is strongly linearly convex near $\partial\Delta\times\{0\}$, inequality \eqref{partial-convexity} follows immediately.
 The proof is complete. \end{proof}